Once an addict, always an addict?

 What about other addictive things?

-If you successfully overcame one addiction, you might be less susceptible to others.
+If people successfully overcome one addiction, they might be less susceptible to others.

-Because you have already developed a toolbox to deal with emotional adversity.
+Because they have already developed a toolbox to deal with emotional adversity.
 Also, people also know how much it sucks to be addicted so they are wary of another addiction.

 This doesn’t mean you should go and try coke because you overcame a different addiction.
 No, this is to break the habit of thinking that you have an addictive personality.